ericka-howard/ericka-howard.github.io/index.md

 # Welcome!

-My name is Ericka and I'm a data scientist.
+My name is Ericka.
 I'm really excited about data literacy, and data accessibility.
 Here you'll find a bit about my background and experience working with data. **For more info you can check out my [LinkedIn](https://www.linkedin.com/in/erickabsmith/), or just reach out at <smith.ericka.b@gmail.com>**
 <center><img src="./images/thumbnail.jpg" width="150" height="195"></center>
 <div style="text-align: center"><a href="./downloads/resume.pdf" download="Smith_Ericka_B_resume.pdf">Download My Resume</a></div>

 ## What I'm working on right now:

-* I'll be presenting at [Cascadia R Conf 2021](https://cascadiarconf.com/) this year!
-Come see my talk on *Addressing Gaps in Data Accessibility with Shiny Dashboards.*
+* I just presented at [Cascadia R Conf 2021](https://cascadiarconf.com/)!
+Check out my talk on *Addressing Gaps in Data Accessibility with Shiny Dashboards.* once it's on YouTube.
 * I've just graduated from the Oregon State University Statistics Graduate Program and started a new job as an Associate Data Scientist with The Hartford.
 We're doing a lot of really interesting work applying different machine learning algorithms!
-* Trying to get myself to actually use Twitter. :)
+* Getting into Kaggle Competitions

 ## Some of my past projects: